 Don’t try to cram 8 hours of coverage into 6 – it’s just not possible!
 Things get too chaotic and that’s the last thing you want on your wedding day!
-For example, if you want all the getting ready shots in the book but only have your photographer come 30 minutes before the ceremony, there simply won’t be enough time.
+For example, if you want photos of your dress hanging, flat lay details, writing your vows, getting into your dress (the list goes on!), but only have your photographer come 30 minutes before the ceremony, there simply won’t be enough time.
 Set aside an appropriate amount of time for each event so you can get full coverage of each event.
 Here’s what I recommend for certain events:

 Getting ready: 1 – 2 hours depending on if it’s just you (the bride) or if you have your bridal party with you or if you want getting ready shots of the groom as well.